DUI Formal Review Hearing

 - DUI Refusal with a Prior Refusal:

-- If you refused the breath test and one of the prior offenses was after a refusal, then you will suffer a 18-month suspension with an 18-month hard suspension.
+- If you refused the breath test and one of the prior offenses was after a refusal, you will suffer a 18-month suspension with an 18-month hard suspension.

 Requirements for the Formal Review Hearing in Florida